gbilleyPeco/soip-workflow-automation/README.txt

 	2. Validating the changes by comapring the differences between the old data and the new data.

-The simplest way to run this process is to double-click the batch files named "01_MODEL_UPDATE.bat" and "02_MODEL_VALIDATION.bat".
+The simplest way to run this process is to double-click the batch files, i.e:
+	01_MODEL_UPDATE.bat
+	02_MODEL_VALIDATION.bat

 A black terminal window will pop up and you will see the code executing.
 Print statements will tell you what is happening.
 When the program is finished running, you will see "Press any key to continue..."
 At this point, the process is complete and you can close the window.

 Do not run "02_MODEL_VALIDATION.bat" until "01_MODEL_UPDATE.bat" has finished.

 This method requires the following to be true:
 	1. The "user_inputs.py" file has been updated.